sylhare/sylhare.github.io/_posts/2015-06-01-Linux-Shell-Editors.md

 Intended for Centos or Redhat.

 ## Shell text editor nano
-nano is the basic text editor that should already be installed in your distribution, it is the most simple editor.
+nano is the basic text editor that should already be installed in your distribution, it is the simplest editor.

 Launch the editor